-Support and Resistance: S&R or support and resistance are essential for every trader.
+- Support and Resistance: S&R or support and resistance are essential for every trader.
 The interpretation of a static level or a level that does not change is simple.
 This type of level can be used for the anticipation of a reversal spot to increase the chance of making a profit.
 This level enables the trader to determine if the range will continue.
 The S&R can be effectively used to calculate whether or not the trend will continue.

 Understanding that there are a limited number of opportunities within the forex market at any point in time is essential knowledge for every trader.
 Just because a trader is ready to enter the market does not mean there is a viable trade at that exact moment.
 A good example is a reversal trade setup.
 The divergence necessary on the monthly chart does not happen often.

 The number of realistic opportunities and expected opportunities will not always match.
 A trader must have the patience to wait for an opportunity to decrease the issues and risks associated with forex trading.
 Attempting to create an opportunity where none exists will almost always lead to a loss.
 When a trader is determining which type of opportunity to look for, understanding how an opportunity occurs is extremely important.
 One of the most frequently used trader rules is called the Pareto principle.

 The Pareto principle is often referred to under a fairly wide variety of names including the law of vital few and the 80/20 rule.
 While Pareto was spending time observing his garden, he developed this important rule.
 He noticed 80 percent of all the peas in his garden were found in only 20 percent of all of the pea pods.

 Trading in forex can be explained using the exact same principle.
 During roughly 80 percent of all trades, the market is moving as opposed to reversing.
 The market is forming either a top or bottom during approximately 20 percent of all forex trades.
-When a trader attempts to make a trading reversal, they often learn the hard way trading reversals simply does not work.
+When a trader attempts to make a trading reversal, they often learn the hard way that trading reversals simply does not work.
 The 80/20 rule also has the potential for adding an additional layer.

 There is a lot of consolidation and sideways moves taking place in the market.
-For this reason, the forex market is often described as having choppy, chop, pricing zones, zones, ranges, corrective patterns, corrections and supply and demand patterns.
+For this reason, the forex market is often described as having choppy, chop, pricing zones, zones, ranges, corrective patterns, corrections, and supply and demand patterns.
 In most instances, these patterns can be found in 80 percent of all cases.
 Trending in forex moves generally occur just 20 percent of the time.

 This means during 80 percent of all trades, the market is making corrections or moving sideways.
 When a trade is opened on an impulse as opposed to an actual opportunity, the trader generally encounters a significant loss.
 Traders can effectively use the Pareto principle to understand the natural flow of the market.
 This helps the trader determine the frequency of a specific trading opportunity.